PERIODS

 Mine started on a summer Saturday when I was thirteen.

 For those first several years, I hated the bleeding.
 It lasted seven long days and the cramps were debilitating.
 At school, I constantly worried.
 Was it leaking through my jeans?
 If I stood up, would there be a puddle?
-Would the boys laugh?
 Did I leave my tampon in too long?

 My main goal was to control it.
 To make it less than it naturally was.
 I used the pill so it would be shorter and more regular.
 I took Ibuprofen and Midol to lessen the cramps.
 I complained when it came.
 I worried when it didn't.

-Think about how horrible it is that the very process that enables life is something we learn to hate and hide - a secret, unworthy of sharing.
+All these years later, I can’t wrap my head around the reality that the process that enables life is something we learn to hate and hide — a secret, unworthy of sharing.
 It’s easy to see how period shame can become body shame.

 Hadley, remember what I told you about the freckles on your arms?
 The ones I hope you learn to love because you'll get more and more every year?
 The same goes for your period.

 Periods don't really get easier over time.
 Cramps are still painful.
-And anyone I’ve ever dated could tell you the challenges that begin a whole week before it starts, when my irritability is off the charts and I simultaneously want to be left completely alone and held really close (I'm endlessly grateful that people choose to love anyway).
+And anyone I’ve ever dated could tell you the challenges that begin a week before it starts, when my irritability is off the charts and I simultaneously want to be left completely alone and held really close.

 But I've come to love my period because its real and important and purposeful.
-It elicits big feelings, both physical and emotional, and demands that I tune into what’s happening with my body.
+It demands that I tune into what’s happening with my body.
 Now that I've given it a chance to regulate on its own, it comes like clockwork.
 An on-time monthly confirmation that things are working exactly as they should.
-Tangible proof that my body is powerful and feminine and capable.
+Tangible proof that my body is powerful, feminine, capable.

 It’s also proof that I’m not pregnant.
 Which is something I’m consistently glad about.
 (Someday that will change.
 And I wonder how I’ll feel when my period arrives after hoping it wouldn't.
 But for now, its predictable hello still feels like a great gift.
 Something worth celebrating until it makes sense for me to make you a cousin.)

 There are times of the month when I feel most creative.
-There are certain days when my skin looks glowy and certain other days when my skin looks more like a sixteen year old than the adult that I’m trying to be.
-There are days, right before my period starts, when I'm more tired and always need more sleep.
+There are stretches of days when my skin looks glowy and other stretches when my skin looks more like a sixteen year old than the adult that I’m trying to be.
+There are days, right before my period starts, when I'm more tired and need more sleep.
 And there are also days when I have more energy, when I feel faster and lighter and have better workouts.

 When I pay close attention, I can usually feel when I’m ovulating, too.
-Which I’m obsessed with because I think it's completely magical.
+Which I’m obsessed with because what could be more magical?
 An egg!
 One of the 2 million I was born with!
 One that could make a human!
-Just kicked out of my ovaries and sent traveling down my fallopian tubes, hoping to meet a sperm along the way.
-It seems like science fiction.
-Or a video game.
-But it’s actually real.
-Which is the most wild thing ever.
+Kicked out of my ovaries and sent traveling down my fallopian tubes, hoping to meet a sperm along the way.
+If any proof of God exists, to me, this is it.
+Divine.

 And like all the ones I've used throughout this letter, the thing I appreciate most about my period is the simple signal to stop.
 To pause.
 To let change happen.
 Instead of trying to control what my body does, I now use the pain or tiredness or moodiness as reminders to slow down, to be just a little kinder to myself.
 Because I think our bodies are exceptional at telling us things.
 But it's impossible to hear what they have to say unless we actually stop.
 And listen.